Quick Links:

 Where can I be tested for COVID 19?

-Private insurance providers will no longer be required to provide free COVID-19 tests (over the counter or laboratory).
+Private insurance providers will no longer be required to provide free COVID tests (over the counter or laboratory).
 Availability of testing sites changes, so call first to verify:

 Do we have to continue health measures like wearing masks, social distancing, hand sanitizing, and avoiding crowded and confined spaces after being vaccinated?

-Until community spread drops to very low levels, wearing masks is advised in certain circumstances.
-If you are vaccinated and received a booster against COVID-19, you can enjoy the outdoors without wearing a mask or staying 6 feet apart except in crowded areas.
+Wearing masks is advised in certain circumstances.
+If you are up to date on your COVID-19 vaccines, you can enjoy the outdoors without wearing a mask or staying 6 feet apart except in crowded areas.
 Because of the highly transmissible omicron variant, vaccinated people in counties with substantial or high transmission of the infection should still wear masks in confined spaces, crowded outdoor or indoor spaces, and where masks and distancing are required by federal, state, local, tribal, or territorial laws, including local business and workplace guidance.
-Healthy people people who are vaccinated and boostered are still protected against severe disease, hospitalization and death.
+Healthy people people who are up to date on vaccinations are still protected against severe disease, hospitalization and death.
 Proper fitting KF94, N95, and KN95 masks continue to be a highly effective tool to prevent COVID-19 spread.

 Are we required to get the vaccine?